hbeni/fgcom-mumble/README.md

     - lua lib build process: `$ make all`
     - deploy the lib: `$ cp mumble.so /usr/lib/x86_64-linux-gnu/lua/5.1/`

-### Compiling
+### Compiling server parts
-Information for compiling the lua mumble.so is given at bkacjios github page.
+- Information for compiling the lua mumble.so is given at bkacjios github page.
 You need it deployed in your systems lua libs folder for running the lua bots.
-The lua bots shouldn't be needed to be compiled, just run them trough the lua interpreter.
+- The lua bots shouldn't be needed to be compiled, just run them trough the lua interpreter.
-Compiling the mumble server is usually not neccessary, just use your distibutions version; this holds true also for the client.
+- Compiling the mumble server is usually not neccessary, just use your distibutions version; this holds true also for the client.

 ### Running a server
 - Have mumble server up and running